 Location quotients (LQs) are an important indicator of a region's creative vitality.
-An LQ is an index value created for each creative occupation, measuring whether or not there is a per-capita concentration of an occupation within the area being measured.
+An LQ is an index value created for each creative occupation, measuring whether or not there is a per-capita concentration (an occupation within the area being measured.
 LQs in this report are shown for Minnesota.
-They show the relative concentration of employment for the state when compared with the nation.
-The location quotient approach is typically used in community analysis and planning to assess strengths and weaknesses of basic industries or those exporting goods.
+They show t his report are shown for Minnesota.
+They show c this concentration of employment for the state lly used in community analysis an strengths and weaknesses of basic assess streng industries or those exporting goods.
 With location quotients, the comparison standard LQ is "1.00."
 For example if the LQ reported for "Actors" was 2.33 and 2.18 for 2007 and 2008, this means that the region has over twice the number of working actors, per-capita than the national average.